emilyboda/ePaper-Parking-Display/README.md

     - Move the task to "Exit" so it only runs when bluetooth is disconnected.

 ### Create a iOS Shortcuts task to populate the location
-*Skip this section if you don't have an iOS device*
+*Skip to the previous section if you don't have an iOS device*

 20. [Follow these instructions](https://gist.github.com/supermamon/5080a599f3719541cb48b3c3ab4e1502) from @supermamon to set up a shortcut to update your location.
     1. Edit the shortcut so that it will upload the date, time, timestamp, and current location.